Montana Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Program of All-Inclusive Care for the Elderly (PACE)

-PACE coordinates medical, social service and non-medical personal needs into one comprehensive plan and delivery system for ABD Medicaid recipients, including Medicare benefits for those who are “dual eligible.”
+PACE coordinates medical, social service and long-term care coverages into one comprehensive plan and delivery system for ABD Medicaid recipients, including Medicare coverage for those who are “dual eligible.”
 PACE also administers vision and dental care, and PACE day centers provide adult day care, meals, social activities and regular health checkups.
-Although Montana does not have a PACE program of its own as of 2023, neighboring North Dakota and Wyoming both have programs.
-While individuals can not transfer their Medicaid coverage from state to state, they can re-apply for Medicaid in their new state as soon as they relocate without any waiting period.
-More.
+PACE program participants are required to need a Nursing Facility Level of Care, but they must live in their home or somewhere else in the community.
+Although Montana does not have a PACE program of its own, neighboring North Dakota does have a program.
+While seniors can not use PACE programs (or receive any kind of Medicaid benefits) in other states, or transfer their Medicaid coverage from state to state, they can re-apply for Medicaid in a new state without any waiting period if they relocate.
+To learn more about PACE, click here.

-Eligibility Criteria For Montana Medicaid’s Long Term Care Programs
+Eligibility Criteria For Montana Medicaid Long Term Care Programs

 To be eligible for Montana Medicaid, a person has to meet certain financial and functional (medical) requirements.
-The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged, Blind and Disabled (ABD) Medicaid.
+The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 Montana Nursing Home Medicaid Eligibility Criteria